siyavuyachagi/vuesanity/README.md

 A lightweight and flexible Vue 3 validation utility designed to simplify form validation and state management in Vue applications.
 Built with TypeScript for enhanced type safety and optimal performance.

+## Why VueSanity?

+Unlike Vuelidate, VueSanity lets you wrap your model with both props and validations in one place — no separate rules objects, no boilerplate, no headaches.
+- ✅ All-in-one reactive model + validation
+- ✅ Clean, type-safe, and ready for FormData
+- ✅ Immediate validation feedback

+It’s faster to set up, easier to read, and simpler to maintain, so you can focus on building features, not wiring forms.

 ## Features

 - **Type-Safe Validation**: Built entirely with TypeScript for robust type checking and developer experience